Nsustain/nsustain.com/README.md

 The goal of our website is to help you find a project that really touches your heart, something that you truly find worthwhile.
-We will always try to make that process smooth and enjoyable for you.
+We will always try to make that process as smooth and enjoyable as possible for you.

-Plus, for your information, we don't do anything sneaky.
+At the same time, we don't do anything sneaky.
 Security is our top-most priority, and we aren't interested in any of your personal information.
 We don't store suspicious cookies tracking everything you do.